danielhokanson/angular-material-wrap/README.md

 # Angular Material Wrap

-This project contains both a library and a demo application for Angular Material components.
+A comprehensive Angular library providing enhanced Material Design components, complete page layouts, and advanced UI patterns.
+This project includes both a distributable library and a comprehensive demo application showcasing all capabilities.

 ## 📚 Documentation